MOVzeroOne/attention-visualized/README.md

 ![](run_attention.gif)

 Subplots: <br/>
-The first subplot shows how much is attended to each parameter a and b. <br/>
+The first subplot shows how much is attended to each parameter a (value: 1) and b (value: -1). <br/>
 The second subplot shows the key vectors corresponding to a,b and the query (embedding). <br/>
 The final subplot shows the output and the target line. <br/>